StaffanStromsholm/StaffanStromsholm/README.md

 ### Welcome 👋

-My name is Staffan and I love to build projects ❤️
+My name is Staffan and I love to build applications

 - 🔭 I’m constantly working on school projects and client projects
 - 🌱 I’m currently learning React, Redux, NodeJS and SQL